ankuratudemy/jenkins-k8-pipeline/README.md

 	   - Stop containers & removed temp. network
 	   - Pushed basket image with 'latest' and 'env.BUILD_ID" tags to docker hub

+### To Do...
+	1. Slack Channel integration
+	2. Email Integration
+	3. deploy in k8 cluster on user approval

 ## Basket-with-offers (The app)
 	This project is to create a shopping basket with products listed below along with the product code, Name , and Price.